 Channels represented by five green dots have no or very few bit errors (BERR) which means no packet errors (PERR).
 The video and audio will be pristine, easily streamed and recorded.

 Channels represented by three orange dots show some bit and/or packet errors which will result in video glitches and potentially buffering and recording errors.

 Channels represented by one red dot have a bit and packet error rate which will make the video unwatchable and will result in extreme buffering and is unlikely to generate any complete recordings.

-If the error rate is higher than 50% the video will be unplayable and the channel will not be returned in the Tablo App channel scan results.
+A channel error rate is higher than 50% the video will be unplayable and the channel will not be returned in the Tablo App channel scan results.